Superintelligence: Design considerations

 instead of implementing humanity's coherent extrapolated volition, one could try to build an AI to do what is morally right, relying on the AI's superior cognitive capacities to figure out just which actions fit that description.
 We can call this proposal "moral rightness" (MR) ...

 MR would also appear to have some disadvantages.
 It relies on the notion of "morally right", a notoriously difficult concept, one with which philosophers have grappled since antiquity without yet attaining consensus as to its analysis.
 Picking an erroneous explication of "moral rightness" could result in outcomes that would be morally very wrong ...

 One might try to preserve the basic idea of the MR model while reducing its demandingness by focusing on moral permissibility: the idea being that we could let the AI pursue humanity's CEV so long as it did not act in morally impermissible ways.

-Recent developments

-Since Bostrom's analysis, new approaches to AI value alignment have emerged: